*Abhay, 22, is a student at Delhi University.

 Friends with benefits

-In a matter of a few weeks, we came close to each and became good friends.
+In a matter of a few weeks, we came close to each other and became good friends.
 One day when we were sitting close to each other, watching TV in my room, she held my hand and pulled me close.
 I was quite attracted to her but had my reservations about her because of our past.

 However, she clearly told me that she was comfortable so we went ahead and explored each other’s bodies.
 Every week we would meet and have sex.